The geometric realization of regular path complexes via (co-)homology: The geometric realization of regular path complexes

 We conclude this section by the two main theorems as follows. \begin{mytheo} Let $P$ be a path complex and $R$ be a ring, the map $F_\Delta$ induces an isomorphism $H_\ast(P)\cong H_\ast(S(P))$. \end{mytheo}

 \begin{proof} Follows directly from Corollaries \ref{cor3.9} and \ref{cor3.10}. \end{proof}

-Theorem \ref{thm3.10} together with Mayer-Vietorias exact sequence can be used to simplify many proofs of results in Section 5 of \cite{Grig1}.
+Theorem \ref{thm3.10} together with Mayer-Vietoris exact sequence can be used to simplify many proofs of results in Section 5 of \cite{Grig1}.
 Moreover, as a direct application, now let us sketch a new proof the main theorem of \cite{Grig2}.
-As we see in Example \ref{Exam}, one can associate each digraph $G$ with a path complex $P(G)$, hence it is reasonable to say the path (co-)homology of a digraph.
+As we see in Example \ref{Exam}, one can associate each digraph $G$ with a path complex $P(G)$, hence it is reasonable to say the path (co)homology of a digraph.
 Now for any finite simplicial complex $S$, \cite{Grig2} gives a natural way to construct a finite \emph{cubical digraph} $G_S=(V, E)$.
 In details, the set $V$ of vertices of $G_{S}$ coincides with the set of all simplices from $S$, and two simplices $s$, $t$ are connected in $G_{S}$ by a directed edge $(s\rightarrow t)\in E$ if and only if $s\supset t$ and dim$(s)=$dim$(t)+1$.

 One can verify that (but we omit the details here) the geometric realization of $P(G_{S})$ is exactly the full barycentric subdivision $B_S$ of $S$, which obvious has the same simplicial homology groups as those of $S$.
-Thus Theorem \ref{thm3.10} implies \cite[Theorem 5.1]{Grig2}.
+Thus Theorem \ref{thm3.10} implies the isomorphism in \cite[Theorem 5.1]{Grig2}.

 As the dual version of Theorem \ref{thm3.10}, we have

 \begin{mytheo} Let $P$ be a path complex and $R$ be a unital ring.
 The map $F_{\Delta}$ induces an isomorphism between the path cohomology of $P$ and the simplicial cohomology of $S(P)$, namely, we have an isomorphism H$^{\ast}(P)\cong$H$^{\ast}(S(P))$. \end{mytheo}